Skip to Content

 Vous ne venez pas demain ?
 Tant pis pour vous !
 C’est pas mon problème !

 You’re not coming tomorrow?
 Tough!
-It’s not my problem!
+That’s not my problem!!

 Si tu ne bosses pas avant l’examen tant pis pour toi !
 Tu risques de redoubler l’an prochain !

-If you don’t study before your exam, that’s too bad!
+If you don’t study before the exam, that’s too bad!
 You risk staying back next year.

 author avatar